YouTube

 JACKAL vs VULTURES

 As the main predators had likely had their share, all that was left was mostly skin and bones for the vultures.
-But they had competition in a few jackals that were also keen on some food, but anytime any animal was brave enough to take a bite, it would come with a nasty bite to the rear.
+But they found competition in a few jackals who were also keen on some food, but anytime any animal was brave enough to take a bite, it came with a nasty bite to the rear.

 Eventually, all the animals were scared away from the carcass and patiently sat a few feet away.
 Vultures struggled to join again, and the nervous jackal saw it as its only chance, aware of nearby jeeps.